danfuzz/bashy-lib/tests/02-core/02-arg-processor/18-filter-code/expect.md

 ### stderr
 ```
 the-cmd: Not a!
-the-cmd: Invalid value for option --fail-on-a: a
+Invalid value for option --fail-on-a: a

 the-cmd -- test command
 ```